 White Noise: Another of our favorite apps for sleep, this combines white noise, pink noise, and brown noise with other relaxing sounds, offering users the option to create their own soundtrack using up to five different sounds together.
 Choose from a crackling fire, dripping icicles, ocean waves, a fan, crickets chirping, a cat purring, and more.
 Set a timer to turn off the soundtrack when it’s time to start waking up, or set an alarm.
 Give White Noise a listen here.
 Get it on either iOS or Android for 99 cents.

 Sleep cycle apps

 Pillow: Also free of charge in the Apple store, Pillow provides advanced sleep tracking that automatically senses and monitors your sleep.
 Its algorithm creates a complex sleep stage diagram that features the length and times of each sleep stage entered during your sleep session.
-It’s integrated with Apple’s Health app as well, so you can know how your health and weight statistics factor into your sleep quality.
+A high quality sleep cycle app, it’s integrated with Apple’s Health app as well, so you can know how your health and weight statistics factor into your sleep quality.

-Headspace: Created by co-founder Andrew Puddicombe, a former Tibetan Buddhist monk, Headspace is free for basic content and $95 annually for full access on both iOS and Android.
+Headspace: Created by co-founder Andrew Puddicombe, a former Tibetan Buddhist monk, Headspace is free for basic content and $70 annually for the full-access Headspace Plus on both iOS and Android.
 Use the free version to hear 45-minute audio experiences to help you relax and sleep, while the paid option gives over 40 themed meditations, plus a lot of sleepcast and music alternatives to thoroughly chill you out before bed.